arenaxr/arena-unity/CONTRIBUTING.md

 ```
 Never blindly use `gameObject.AddComponent<T>()` without first checking if the component already exists.

+### 4. Component Schema Conversion Tracking

+When implementing a feature in a component that has a list of attributes/properties in the comments:
+- **Always make sure the list of properties stays up to date** with the list in the JSON schemas for that component.
+- **Update the state** of each property as `TODO` or `DONE`.
+Do not delete the property from the list when completed, just change its prefix to `DONE`.

+### 5. Coordinate Systems — Always Use ArenaUnity.cs Translations

+**Incoming and outgoing MQTT messages MUST use the A-Frame coordinate system.** Unity rendering uses the Unity coordinate system.
+- All agents and developers must consult and use the translation utilities in `ArenaUnity.cs` (e.g., `ToUnityPosition`, `ToArenaPosition`, `ToUnityRotationQuat`, `ToArenaRotationQuat`) when passing position, rotation, and scale data between the schema objects and Unity's local transformations.
+- **GLTF models** have their own coordinate system spin (LUF).
+There is an additional translation step to/from GLTF/Unity included in `ArenaUnity.cs` that must be applied when manipulating bones or nodes inside a GLTF hierarchy.
+Always refer to existing handling to ensure coordinate parity.

+### 6. External Libraries — Prefer Bundled Over External

+**All dependencies must be freely available** to any user.
+When integrating an open-source library:
+- **Prefer bundling** the compiled library as a native plugin within this package (e.g., `Runtime/AprilTag/Plugin/`, `Runtime/WebP/Plugin/`) over adding an external UPM or NuGet dependency.
+- **Use CI cross-compilation** (GitHub Actions) to build native plugins for all target platforms from pinned upstream source tags.
+- **Avoid external package registries** (OpenUPM, third-party scoped registries) when possible — these add setup friction and availability risk for users.
+- External UPM dependencies are acceptable only when the package is published on the **Unity Package Manager** official registry (e.g., `com.unity.cloud.gltfast`, `com.unity.nuget.newtonsoft-json`).

 ## Local Development

 To develop the `arena-unity` locally: